OleksandrBlack/safecoin-qt-wallet/docs/build-mac.md

-# Build instruction for the safecoinwallet on macOS.
+# Build instruction for the safewallet on macOS.

 this guide has been made for macOS 10.14 and 10.15